Ajyad

 Ajyad (أجياد) is a historic neighborhood of Mecca in Makkah Province, in western Saudi Arabia.
 Ajya is directly south of Al Haram District.

 Description

 Also known as Ajyad Al-Sagheer, the Ajyad al-Saghir, or Ajyad al-Sad, the street starts from the first Ajyad Gate and runs a turn north-east and ends with the Khtunda seal between Ajyad and the people of Abu Yusuf.
 The Department of Health lies to the south-east.
 Among the most famous quarters of the Ajyad neighborhood are the Umayyad background and the companions Muawiyah bin Abi Sufyan.

-The Abraj Al Bait is on the western boundary of the neighbourhood and the Al Haram district is on the northern boundary of the neighborhood.
+The Abraj Al Bait is on the western boundary of the neighborhood and the Al Haram district is on the northern boundary of the neighborhood.